peiturria/iturria-cv.github.io/_pages/about.md

 News
 ======

--Jul 2023.
-We received an acepted paper in PIMRC'23 in Toronto, Canada -Jun 2023.
-We received two best papers awards in ICC'23 in Rome, Italy.
+1. (Jul 2023) We received an acepted paper in PIMRC'23 in Toronto, Canada
+1. (Jun 2023) We received two best papers awards in ICC'23 in Rome, Italy.

 Getting started
 ======